 1. Frame rate / shutter speed

 Frame rate is how many still images go into making a video.
+For fast frame rate think of the latest video game running on a high-end PC and for slow frame rate think of a sideshow.
 The lower the frame rate the more choppy the image gets.
-Lower frame rates allows for more motion blur making the image feel more soft, and the higher the frame the smoother the motion but the less it allows for motion blur making the image more hard.
+Lower frame rates can allow for more motion blur making the image feel more soft, and the higher the frame the smoother the motion but the less it allows for motion blur making the image more hard.
 The film standard frame rate is 23-25 frames per second (fps).
-This frame rate is preferred by film makers as it provide just the right balance of smoothness and natural motion blur.
-However it is not a hard and fast rule as film makers often experiment with frame rates for creative effect and style (read more here).
-For example, a POV from a GoPro of a crazy mountain bike course will generally work much better at a higher frame rate as it will better communicate the sense of speed and not lose lots of detail to motion blur.
+This frame rate is preferred by filmmakers as it provides just the right balance of smoothness and natural motion blur.
+However, it is not a hard and fast rule as filmmakers often experiment with frame rates for creative effect and style (read more here).

 The shutter speed is the speed to which the shutter opens and closes.
-It should generally always be set to double that the frame rate in order to respect the 180º shutter rule.
+It should generally always be set to double that of the frame rate in order to respect the 180º shutter rule.
 This acts to negate issues like flicker from artificial lighting, though sometimes, depending on the frequency of the lighting, you may need to tweak the shutter speed to dial flicker out.
 Removing it in post is never ideal.
-The shutter will generally control the intensity of motion blur as it is controlling how long the shutter is open whilst the camera films motion, so this can also be played with creatively for example to give that “intoxicated/trails” look such as the scene in “Mandy” (above) where the creepy, cult leader, loser Jeremiah Sand has his followers drug the titular Mandy in an unsuccessfully attempt to seduce her with his delusions of grandeur.
-A faster shutter speed will also make the image darker as the shutter will spend more time in a closed state so it can also be used to tackle over exposure in lieu of an ND filter.
-Generally though, keep your shutter to double your frame rate and you’re set.
+The shutter will generally control the intensity of motion blur as it is controlling how long the shutter is open whilst the camera films motion for each frame.
+This can be played with creatively.
+For example to give that “intoxicated/trails” look such as the scene in “Mandy” where the creepy, cult leader, loser Jeremiah Sand has his followers drug the titular Mandy in an unsuccessful attempt to seduce her with his delusions of grandeur.
+A faster shutter speed will also make the image darker as the shutter will spend more time in a closed state so it can also be used to tackle overexposure in lieu of an ND filter.
+Generally, though, keep your shutter to double your frame rate and you’re set.

 Higher frame rates of 50-100+ can also be utilised to achieve a slow motion effect by slowing footage down in post to 50-25% the original speed.
 This makes everything look more graceful and cinematic and generally whenever I’m filming b-roll or anything that doesn’t involve synchronous audio (e.g speech), then I will always film at 50fps with a 100 shutter to give me the option of slow mo in post.

-As technology advances so the resolutions of digital video increases.
-Opting for higher resolutions grants greater clarity of the image and an opportunity to capture more image data.
-High resolution images often benefit from lower visual noise artefacts.
+As technology advances so the resolution of digital video increases.
+Opting for higher resolutions grants greater clarity of the image and an opportunity to capture more detail (image data).
+High-resolution images often benefit from lower visual noise artefacts.
 However high resolution also means larger file sizes which can begin to be problematic in terms of file storage and with regards to computer processing power in post.
-Currently the most popular media (i.e television and DVD) remains in an SD format, with HD blu-ray failing to catch on and streaming services rarely going beyond 1080p.
+Currently, the most popular media (i.e television and DVD) remains in an SD format, with HD Blu-ray failing to catch on and streaming services rarely going beyond 1080p.
 So currently, 1080p is fine.
-However this doesn’t mean you should avoid higher resolutions over all.
+However, this doesn’t mean you should avoid higher resolutions overall.
 Filming in 4K allows you to crop in post, meaning that you can zoom in 200%.
 This can prove very useful if you want to add ken burns type effects in post or jump between parts of the same image (e.g the different subjects of an interview).

 Experts can talk for hours about optics but I’m really not one of those guys.
-Lenses can be understood like watches – the more expensive they are the better they’re built and the better they function and generally you get sharper focus, better contrast and a more true and clear image.
-There are a never ending number of lenses you can buy but besides specialist lenses like fisheye and probes an autofocus option and some form of image stabilisation is your best bet.
+Lenses can be understood like watches – the more expensive they are then the better they are built and the better they function.
+Better lenses give sharper focus, better contrast and a more true and clear image.
+There are a never-ending number of lenses you can buy but besides specialist lenses like fisheye and probes an autofocus option and some form of image stabilisation is your best bet.
 Beyond that, the two main factors to consider are aperture size and focal length.
 The aperture controls how much light you let into the lens and therefore how bright you can expose an image as well as how shallow the depth of field is.
 The lower the “f” value, the wider the aperture opens, the brighter the exposure and the more shallow the depth of field.
 With focal length the shorter the focal length (in mm), the wider the field of view.
-The easy way to remember is just to think bigger focal length number = stronger zoom effect.
-So if you’re doing wildlife photography you’ll want 200mm+, taking portrait style shots (e.g an interview) you’ll want a mid focal length of around 80mm, whereas if you want to squeeze and entire sports stadium into on frame you’ll want a shorter focal length of around 24mm.
+The easy way to remember is just to think the bigger the focal length number = the stronger the “zoomed in” effect.
+So if you’re doing wildlife photography you’ll want 200mm+, taking portrait style shots (e.g an interview) you’ll want a mid-focal length of around 50-80mm, whereas if you want to squeeze an entire sports stadium into one frame you’ll want a shorter focal length of around 24mm.

-There are three things that will ruin footage more than anything and that is over exposure, janky audio and defocus.
+There are three things that will ruin video more than anything and that is over/underexposure, janky audio and defocus.
 The way you approach focus depends a great deal on how you are filming.
-With top end filming you have a guy called a focus puller whose job it is to just work the focus.
+With top-end filming you have a guy called a focus puller whose job it is to just work the focus.
 But as a lone shooter focus is all on you.
 You have two options of manual and autofocus and each has its own merits.
-Manual gives you full control so there’s no ambiguity about it, but sometimes it can take a while to dial in a perfect focus and handling focus and camera movement simultaneous can get tricky.
+Manual gives you full control so there’s no ambiguity about it, but sometimes it can take a while to dial in a perfect focus and handling focus and camera movement simultaneously can get tricky.
 Using a gimbal that offers a manual focus control wheel helps out a lot but sometimes autofocus can be the preferred way to go.

-Aperture is also something to consider with regards to focus as a wider aperture will give you a more shallow depth of field meaning you’ll have a razor thin field of focus and everything else will be blurry.
-Generally, shallow depth of field looks cool and helps to separate the subject from the surroundings, but it increases your risk of missing your focus spot all together.
-Take a good look at the image and dial in your aperture so you get just the right amount of focus and just the right amount of roll off to blur.
+Aperture is also something to consider with regard to focus as a wider aperture will give you a more shallow depth of field meaning you’ll have a razor-thin field of focus and everything else will be blurry.
+Generally, shallow depth of field looks cool and helps to separate the subject from the surroundings, but it increases your risk of missing your focus spot altogether.
+Take a good look at the image and dial in your aperture so you get just the right amount of focus and just the right amount of roll-off to blur.

 Exposure is how bright or dark the image is.
 Creatively you may want it really bright or really dark but general speaking you want to capture the maximum amount of data (colour, light, detail) into the image in order to get the best results in post.
 Exposure is controlled using a combination of controls and each will also have its own side effect on the image.

-Always expose to the subject.
-A persons face should be exposed to around the upper mid of the light range.
-If that means over or under exposing the background then so be it, but the subject is the priority.
-Trying to fix exposure in post can be as bad trying to fix out-of-focus footage.
-Ultimately, over or under exposed footage simply hasn’t captured the colour/brightness/detail data so no matter what you do you can’t get it back.
-Always take a good look at the image when filming, learn to look through your view finder as much as possible and check your histogram to ensure that you have a nice even spread of data across the light range.
+Always exposed to the subject.
+A person’s face should be exposed to around the upper mid of the light range.
+If that means over or under-exposing the background then so be it, but the subject is the priority.
+Trying to fix exposure in post can be as bad as trying to fix out-of-focus footage.
+Ultimately, over or under-exposed footage simply hasn’t captured the colour/brightness/detail data so no matter what you do you can’t get it back.
+Always take a good look at the image when filming, learn to look through your viewfinder as much as possible and check your histogram to ensure that you have a nice even spread of data across the light range.